Give It Up for the Ladies at These Women’s History Museums

 We believe it was noted scholar Beyoncé who asked, “Who run the world?
 Girls.”
-Women make up nearly 50 percent of the world’s population, yet we’re given just one measly month to celebrate our contributions to society.
+Women make up nearly half of the world’s population, yet we’re given just one month to celebrate our contributions to society.
 This month was hard won, too: What began as Women’s History Week in 1978 didn’t graduate to a full 31 days until 1987.

-A womanless history is an inaccurate history, and Congress just passed a long-overdue bill to establish an official Women’s History Museum in Washington DC.
+A womanless history is an inaccurate history, and in 2020 Congress passed a long-overdue bill to establish an official Women’s History Museum in Washington DC.
 Until then, there are several museums and sites across the country—like the gigantic field pruned to an uncanny portrait of Amelia Earhart—that pay homage to the trailblazers amongst us.
-As always in these times, before you visit double check the opening status and make an appointment when necessary.
+And if you make it to the National Mall in DC, grab a photo with one of the 120 orange life-size statues depicting innovative women in STEM, up through March 27.
+The public art exhibit is called #IfThenSheCan; a QR code on each statue tells you about her accomplishments.
+And as always in these times, before you visit double check the opening status and make an appointment when necessary.

 Rochester, New York